 The normalised difference vegetation index was a key approach in this study.
 The NDVI is a widely used metric for assessing vegetation health and density (Hu et al., 2018; Somayajula et al., 2021; Zhao et al., 2017).
 It has long been used to quantify various LULC types, including mangrove forests (Akbar et al., 2020).
-In recent years, NDVI datasets have been provided by the Moderate Resolution Spectroradiometer (MODIS) (Guerschman et al., 2009).
-However, their coarse spatial resolution (250)m) has limited effectiveness of detailed vegetation analyses in regions with complex land cover or small-scale disturbances (Cho & Ramoelo, 2019; Liu et al., 2018; Sciortino et al., 2020).
-Therefore, using Landsat 5 and 8 can offset this obstacle by offering an opportunity to develop a mediumresolution image with a 30 m resolution.
-The NDVI metric has been widely validated because of its proven effectiveness in extracting relevant features for LULC classification (Campos-Taberner et al., 2020), and it can be adopted for mangrove ecosystems. scientific estimation of mangroves calculated using near-infrared (NIR) and red (RED) bands of satellite imagery, as shown in Equation 1 (Tempa et al., 2021).
+In recent years, NDVI datasets have been provided by the Moderate Resolution Imaging Spectroradiometer (MODIS) (Guerschman et al., 2009).
+However, their coarse spatial resolution (250 m) has limited effectiveness of detailed vegetation analyses in regions with complex land cover or small-scale disturbances (Cho and Ramoelo, 2019; Liu et al., 2018; Sciortino et al., 2020).
+Therefore, using Landsat 5 and 8 can offset this obstacle by offering an opportunity to develop a medium-resolution image with a 30 m resolution.
+The NDVI metric has been widely validated because of its proven effectiveness in extracting relevant features for LULC classification (Campos-Taberner et al., 2020). and it can be adopted for mangrove ecosystems.
+The scientific estimation of mangroves was calculated using near-infrared

+(NIR) and red (RED) bands of satellite imagery, as shown in Equation 1 (Tempa et al., 2021).
 Therefore, in this study for Landsat 5 TM and Landsat 8 OLI, the selected bands (B3 and B4) and (B4 and B5) were termed as RED and NIR, respectively.
-NDVI

-$$= \frac{(NIR - RED)}{(NIR + RED)} \dots \dots \dots \dots (Equation 1)$$
+$$NDVI = \frac{(NIR - RED)}{(NIR + RED)} \dots \dots (Equation 1)$$

-Where;
+Where:

+NDVI: Normalized Difference Vegetation

+Index

-NDVI: Difference Normalized Vegetation Index NIR: Near-infrared reflectance, which is reflected off the leaves in healthy plants and is therefore overly sensitive to chlorophyll content vegetation RED: Red reflectance, which absorbed by chlorophyll and other pigments in vegetation
+NIR: Near-infrared reflectance, which is reflected off the leaves in is reflected off the leaves in healthy plants and is therefore overly sensitive to chlorophyll content in vegetation other pigments in vegetation

+RED: Red reflectance, which is absorbed by chlorophyll and